Documentation > Deployment > Supported Benchmarks

 Wikipedia Benchmark (wikipedia)

 A port of the Yahoo!
 Cloud Serving Benchmark.
-Originally from OLTP-Bench Project.
+This version is from another port from OLTP-Bench Project.

 Locality Benchmark (locality)